UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-2.md

     Console.WriteLine(FavCurry.TargetMarket.Definition());
 ```

 Although it is a static method, like unary overloaded operators, some syntactic sugaring is used to allow this method to be invoked against an instance of the enumerated type.

+See [Extension Methods](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods) for a more comprehensive discussion.

 ## async and await
+I will briefly introduce `async` and `await` as they are so commonly used whereever networking is required.
+[A much longer discussion can be found here](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/).